 What involvement can we have as parents/carers at Saint Thomas More Primary Academy?
 We will have early discussions with parents/carers when identifying whether children need special educational provision, and strongly believe that working in partnership with you is the best way to support your child.

-For pupils on SEN Support and children with an EHCP, progress will be reviewed termly.
+Academy For pupils on SEN Support and children with an EHCP, progress will be reviewed termly.
 In addition to this, children with an EHCP will have an annual review meeting.
 This meeting is a child-centred meeting where the child, parents and all professionals involved contribute to the review of the plan.
-This involvement will make sure that:

-- Everyone develops a good understanding of the pupil's areas of strength and needs - We take account of parent and child concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear about what the next steps are We welcome feedback from parents of children with SEND and children with SEND in order to help us to evaluate the effectiveness of our provision.

-You are always welcome to call in to see how your child is getting on, so long as you let us know that you are coming and make an appointment via our school office

-What training do staff supporting SEND children have?

-- Part of the SENDCO's role is to support (or sign post to further support) the class teacher in planning for and supporting children with SEND. - In September 2009 it became law for every new SENDCO in a mainstream school to gain the Master's level National Award for Special Educational Needs Co-ordinator within 3 years of taking up the post.
+This involvement will make sure that: Everyone develops a good understanding of the pupil's areas of strength and needs We take account of parent and child concerns Everyone understands the agreed outcomes sought for the child Everyone is clear about what the next steps are We welcome feedback from parents of children with SEND and children with SEND in order to help us to evaluate the effectiveness of our provision.
+You are always welcome to call in to see how your child is getting on, so long as you let us know that you are coming and make an appointment via our school office What training do staff supporting SEND children have?
+Part of the SENDCO's role is to support (or sign post to further support) the class teacher in planning for and supporting children with SEND.
+Every new SENDCO in a mainstream school must gain the NPQ SENCO.
 Our SENDCO is working towards achieving this.

+The school has a continuing professional development plan (CPD plan) to improve the teaching and learning of children including those with SEND.
+Recent training has included: Autism awareness training, Team Teach training, Attachment Training, ADHD training, EpiPen training and speech and language training.
+Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class e.g. from the Leicester learning Support service, Speech and Language Therapy.
+External agencies work within school with staff to provide them with advice that is relevant to the needs of specific children in their class.
+How accessible is St Thomas More for children with SEND?
+St Thomas More Catholic Voluntary Academy aims to be inclusive to all children.
+The buildings and most rooms are accessible to children with a physical disability via ramps.
+Classroom Audits are regularly carried out to monitor acoustic levels and visual contrasts to ensure an inclusive learning environment for children with a hearing or visual impairment.
+Equipment and resources used are accessible to all children regardless of their needs.
+Trips are accessible for children with SEND.
+After school provision is accessible to all children including those with SEND.

-We recognise that 'moving on' can be difficult for a child with SEND and we take steps to ensure that any transition is as smooth as possible.
+How do we support SEND We recognise that 'moving on' can be difficult for a child with SEND and we take steps to ensure that any transition is as smooth as possible. children moving classes or schools?
 If your child is moving to another school: